Annual Election of ACM@UIOWA - Spring 2020

 Annual Election - NEED TO KNOW DETAILS

 WHAT: Elections for the five ACM@UIOWA officer positions: President, Vice-President, Secretary-Treasurer, Webmaster, and Events Chair.
-These are year-long positions, and will be held from May 1, 2019 to April 30, 2020.
+These are year-long positions, and will be held from Fall 2020 - Spring 2021.
 More info can be found in the ACM@UIOWA Constitution.

 Note: The ACM@UIOWA Constitution allows for a unanimous veto by current Officers of any nomination for President.
 This can be appealed to the Chapter Sponsor, who can override it if deemed cruel or vindictive.
 All other nominations are fair game to eligible candidates.

-WHO IS ELLIGIBLE TO VOTE: All ACM@UIOWA Members (i.e. those who have paid their yearly academic dues) as of 5:00pm, Tuesday, April 16.
+WHO IS ELLIGIBLE TO VOTE: All ACM@UIOWA Members (i.e. those who have paid their yearly academic dues) as of Wednesday, April 15, 2020 at 11:59pm.

 VOTING: ACM@UIOWA will be utilizing instant-runoff elections, which involves ranking candidates in order of preference.
 The process mimics a series of runoff elections, with the bottom candidate being removed each time.
 All ballots will be secret.